Keep clear of me,

 These dolphins in Amsterdam harbour are no longer used to warp ships, but to moor and to protect the abutments of bridges.

 Dorade is a sailing yacht designed in 1929 by Olin Stephens of Sparkman & Stephens and built 1929–1930 by the Minneford Yacht Yard in City Island, New York.
-The first vessel to use dorade ventilation boxes.
+The first vessel to use dorade ventilation boxes, which were so named after the yacht.

 n A deck-mounted ventilation box which allows air below but not water.